mspielberg/factorio-railloader/README.md

 * All 6 primary ores from Angel's Refining, including refined variants up to purified crystals
-* Crushed stone and slag waste products from Angel's Refining
+* Geodes, crushed stone and slag waste products from Angel's Refining
 * Processed ores from Angel's Smelting
 * Solid chemical intermediates from Angel's Petrochem

+From MadClown's Extended AngelBob Minerals:

+* Additional ores and refined variants

 If you feel something that meets the above generic description is not included, let me know.
 You can also edit `bulk.lua` if you would like to change the set